 Then again, you knew that.
 The hard part is implementing your budget.
 Don’t overlook little purchases like iTunes downloads, impulse buys at the checkout counter, and that second round of cocktails.
 To motivate yourself to spend less, put a picture of your destination on your fridge or as your screensaver.
 Once you sift your needs from your wants, make a new budget spreadsheet (yay! spreadsheets!) in Google Sheets or use a budget app.
 Carry your budget with you at all times and record every purchase for the month — tedious, but necessary to keep yourself on track.
 Keep a running total of each category and if you go over budget, borrow from another category to keep your overall budget balanced.

 I always recommend earning miles with credit card purchases, but if you and your credit card have an abusive relationship, it’s time to use cash.
 In fact, use cash for everything.
-Based on your budget, separate cash into envelopes for each category of spending — rent, utilities, food, household items, phone, etc. Close credit accounts or put your cards in a safety deposit box so you won’t be tempted to use them.
+Based on your budget, separate cash into envelopes for each category of spending — rent, utilities, food, household items, phone, etc. Find a loan for bad credit and use that to consolidate your debt and reduce interest.
+Close credit accounts or put your cards in a safety deposit box so you won’t be tempted to use them.

 Don’t be so vain

 Ladies, I’m sure you’ll agree that beauty routines get very expensive.
 You’ll have to make sacrifices if you want to save money for travel.
 Can you schedule beauty services like haircuts less often?
 Skip two weeks each time and that’s at least two less haircuts a year.
 Better yet, get your hair cut at a beauty school or do your color at home!
 There are some beauty rituals that we can just do without like tanning, manicures, threading, and waxing.
 Skip it and travel instead!